Welcome!

 Scientific Training

-Cornell University - Ecology & Evolutionary Biology (Current)
+Cornell University - Ecology & Evolutionary Biology (2025)

 Boston Children's Hospital - Infectious Diseases (2020)